webmachinelearning/prompt-api/README.md

 });

 const result = await multiUserSession.prompt([
-  { role: "user", value: "Marketing: We need more budget for advertising campaigns." }, { role: "user", value: "Finance: We need to cut costs and advertising is on the list." }, { role: "assistant", value: "Let's explore a compromise that satisfies both departments." }
+  { role: "user", content: "Marketing: We need more budget for advertising campaigns." }, { role: "user", content: "Finance: We need to cut costs and advertising is on the list." }, { role: "assistant", content: "Let's explore a compromise that satisfies both departments." }
 ]);

 // `result` will contain a compromise proposal from the assistant.